prgrmcode/tr-earthquake-predictor/README.md

 ## Acknowledgments

 We would like to thank the open-source community for their contributions and the earthquake data providers AFAD agency for making their data available.
+Also thanks to the account holders of kaggle dataset: https://www.kaggle.com/datasets/serhatk/turkey-20-years-earthquakes-csv

 ---